elasticio/api-docs/source/includes/_auth-clients.md

 This resource allows you to update the Auth-client.
-If the Auth-client with type ``oauth2`` then you can update only properties ``client_id``, ``client_secret`` and ``refresh_token_url`` of ``credentials`` object, otherwise if the type is ``other`` than you can put in credentials any data that you want.
+If the Auth-client with type ``oauth2`` then you can update only properties ``client_id``, ``client_secret`` and ``refresh_token_url`` of ``credentials`` object, otherwise if the type is ``other`` than you can put in credentials any data that you want and add components which can use this Auth-client.

 ### HTTP Request